UrbinCedric/nuxt3-storybook-repro/README.md

 # Problem description

-I really want to use storybook to document our nuxt3 components.
+I really want to use storybook to document our nuxt3 components but the Nuxt3 composables are NOT auto-imported / can not be imported!

 The only option currently is to install storybook for vue3, thats what i did and it almost works.